 - Place the ham on a rack in a large baking pan and add about 1/4-inch to 1/2-inch of water to the pan.

 - If the ham is labeled 'fully cooked' (does not require heating), heat it in the oven for about 8 to 10 minutes per pound, or to an internal temperature of 140 F.

 - To heat a spiral-sliced ham, place it on a sheet of heavy-duty foil, cut-side down.
 Wrap the ham tightly with the foil and bake at 300 F for about 15 minutes per pound, or until a meat thermometer registers 140 F when inserted into the thickest part of the meat, not touching bone.

 - If you have a large enough slow cooker, put the ham in it and add about 1 cup of ginger ale, cola, stock, or water.
-Heat on low for 8 to 10 hours, or until the temperature reaches 140 F for a 'fully cooked' ham or 145 F for a 'cook before eating' ham.
+Heat the ham on low for approximately 8 to 10 hours, or until the temperature reaches 140 F for a 'fully cooked' ham or 145 F for a 'cook before eating' ham.

 - If you are glazing the ham, you might want to score it.
 This makes for an attractive presentation, and it will allow the glaze to penetrate the meat.
 With a sharp knife, score the surface of the ham in a diamond pattern.
 For extra flavor, if desired, insert a whole clove into each cut intersection or in the centers of the diamonds.

 - Score the ham before baking.
 About 30 minutes before the ham is done, arrange pineapple slices over the ham and secure them with toothpicks or whole cloves.
 Place a maraschino cherry in the center of each pineapple slice, if desired; secure them with toothpicks or cloves.